 Who am I and how might counselling help-

-I am a Person Centred Counsellor and was a lecturer in a local college for over 20 years., teaching Veterinary Nursing.
+I am a Person Centred Counsellor and Counselling Supervisor.
+I originally qualified as a Veterinary Nurse, working in clinical practice and then was a lecturer in a local college for over 20 years teaching Veterinary Nursing.
 Having worked closely with students of all ages, I realised how important and helpful it was to offer support by listening.
 I understand how life and work often become difficult to manage and having a non-judgemental person to share your worries with, can help you feel less confused and more able to make useful choices on how to move forward.

 Having experienced the benefits of personal counselling myself, I know that it takes courage to decide to talk to a stranger and how difficult it is to pick a counsellor from so many.
 Every counsellor is different and sometimes the first one you work with might not be the right match for you.
 Please don't think that all counsellors are the same; we all work in different ways and there is someone right for everyone.